 The Department for Education sets out more details of the role of a governor in its’ Governance Handbook’.
 The Governing Body at The John Fisher School are members of the National Governance Association (NGA).
 From time to time the school has vacancies for parent and appointment governors and the Headteacher/Chair of Governors would welcome an informal discussion with anyone interested in joining the school as a governor.

-If you have any queries about the work of the Governing Body, please email firstname.lastname@example.org for the attention of the Clerk to Governors.
+If you have any queries about the work of the Governing Body, please email firstname.lastname@example.org for the attention of the Clerk to the Governing Board.

 To raise any concerns regarding safeguarding with the Governors please email email@example.com